When Someone Acts Entitled: How to Respond Without Losing Yourself

 A Shared Entitlement

-Not in the way we often mean when we say someone is “acting entitled.”
-But in a truer, deeper way.
+Not in the way we usually mean when we say someone is “acting entitled.”
+But in a deeper way.

-We are all entitled to love.
-To dignity.
+We are all entitled to dignity.
+To respect.
+To care.
 To be heard.
-To be seen.

 Moving Forward

 Entitled behavior is hard to witness.
-It’s even harder when we’re the target.
-And it’s hardest of all when we notice that judgment rising in us.
+It’s even harder when you’re the target.
+And sometimes it’s hardest when you notice your own judgment rising.

-That’s what I try to do.
+That’s the practice for me.
 One moment at a time.

-HOLD is a space where you can talk freely, untangle the mess, and find your words again.
-We’re here to help you feel understood, not judged.
+HOLD is a confidential space where you can talk freely, untangle what’s underneath the tension, and hear yourself think again.

 Because you matter too.